Alexhb61/Sorting_Algorithms/README.md

 Both Algorithms are untested.
 3) A sub nlogn sorting algorithm in the ram model.
 The algorithm is untested, and unproven and randomized.
+## Less important problems
+1) Discussing L vs NC^1 via sorting/permutation logic.
+Attempting a complexity theorem.
+2) Analyzing Bitonic Merge.
+What happens when you feed this circuit a non-bitonic sequence.